 Skip links

-HMRC launches public consultation on electronic invoicing to government and businesses
+HMRC to launch public consultation on electronic invoicing to government and businesses

-The UK Chancellor on 23 September unveiled a package of reforms to improve the UK’s tax system to help fix the foundations of the UK economy.
+This had already been unveiled on 23 September as part of a package of reforms to improve the UK’s tax system to help fix the foundations of the UK economy.

+HMRC has already adopted the EU invoicing standard EU Directive 2011/55/EU and the EN16931format.
 The UK is also looking to close the £8.2 bn VAT Gap and will be evaluating setting nation-wide standards and considering making the use of e-invoices mandatory.
-Although the outcome may well reflect the emerging consensus in Europe to avoid invasive pre-clearance government e-invoicing, and instead promote voluntary standards, including PEPPOL.
-HMRC has adopted the EU invoicing standard (EN16931)

 UK taxpayers may already voluntarily use electronic invoices on B2B transactions if they have mutual agreement between parties.
 An e-invoice contains the same information as a paper invoice, but is in a structured, machine readable electronic format.
 HMRC’s Making Tax Digital for VAT introduced VAT return digital filing in 2019, followed by 2021 digital journey requirements for preparing VAT returns.